More About VWR Frames and Forks

 Mounts and Hardware

-Mounts for front lowrider racks are fitted to the forks.
-These are independent of the front mudguard stay mounts.
 There are spare spoke mounts on the left side seat-stay.
-Also on the seatstays, near the upper bridge are mounts for the traditional type frame lock.
+Also, on the seat-stays, near the upper bridge are mounts for the traditional type of frame lock.

-At the rear of the fork crown and under the downtube are mounts for a steering stabilizer which is desirable when using front panniers, when on longer rides and for parking.
+At the rear of the fork crown and under the downtube are mounts for a steering stabilizer which is good when using front panniers, when on longer rides and for parking.

-Regular frames have five waterbottle mounts.
-DTT frames have four.
-(Two are on the front forks).
+Regular frames have three water bottle mounts.
+DTT frames have two.
+(Two are an extra two on the front forks).

 BSA and EBB Frame Types